MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/DisposalMethod.md

 ms.author: cdmditeam
 ---

-# Disposal method in CloudforSustainabilityCarbonDataModel(DisposalMethod)
+# Disposal method in Cloud for Sustainability carbon data model(DisposalMethod)

 Entity used for classifying the type of disposal method, as defined in the reporting company.